Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

 - ``security.tls.version.enable-deprecated``: True if deprecated versions of TLS (1.0 and 1.1) have been enabled by the user.
 Defaults to false.

+- ``toolkit.telemetry.pioneerId``: The state of the Pioneer ID.
+If set, then user is enrolled in Pioneer.
+Note that this does *not* collect the value.

 attribution
 ~~~~~~~~~~~